mpere056/Game-Mod/README.md

 #Read Features.txt to know about what this mod does
-#This code includes only code that I wrote, not all the code needed for these classes to be fully functional
+#This code includes only code that my friend and I wrote, not all the code needed for these classes to be fully functional

 - Candies.cs
     - Code for candy that's shot out